 - Call - if you would prefer to talk to someone, you can call us on 2732 from your Asda mobile, or 08000792732.
 This service is also free of charge, and you will receive your PAC code in the same way.

-- Online - we are working on developing an online account platform where you can access your Asda Mobile account - this service should be available soon.
+- Online - we are working on developing an online account platform where you can access your Asda Mobile account.

 If you are joining us